dougeby/IntuneDocs/intune/early-edition.md

 >[!NOTE]
 >Does not restrict enrollment through Apple enrollment programs or Apple Configurator.

-### Android for Work support for Lookout <!-- 1087312 -->
-Intune connector with Lookout will support Android for Work devices when using the Lookout for Work app.
-You will be able to deploy the Lookout app inside or outside the container.

-### System Center Operations Manager management pack for Exchange connector <!-- 885457 -->
-The System Center Operations Manager management pack for Exchange connector will be available to help you parse the Exchange connector logs.
-This will give you different ways of monitoring Intune when you need to troubleshoot issues.

-### New device action to force devices to sync with Intune <!-- 711369 -->
-We are adding a new device action that forces the selected device to immediately check-in with Intune.
-When a device checks-in, it immediately receives any pending actions or policies that have been assigned to it.
-This action can help you to immediately validate and troubleshoot policies you’ve assigned, without waiting for the next scheduled check-in.
+### Restrict Android, iOS, and macOS device personally owned device enrollment  <!--- 1333272,  1333275, 1245709 --->
+Since January, Intune has offered to restrict personal device enrollment by white-listing corporate device IMEI numbers.
+Intune is expanding this functionality to iOS, Android, and macOS using device serial numbers.
+By uploading the serial numbers to Intune, you can predeclare devices as corporate-owned.
+Using enrollment restrictions, you can block personally owned (BYOD) devices, allowing enrollment only for corporate-owned devices.

+To import serial numbers, go **Device enrollment** > **Corporate device identifiers** and click **Add** and then upload a .CSV file (no header, two columns for serial number and details like IMEI numbers).
+To restrict personally owned devices, go **Device enrollment** > **Enrollment restrictions**.
+Under **Device Type Restrictions**, select the **Default** and then select **Platform Configurations**.
+You can **Allow** or **Block** personally owned devices for iOS, Android, and macOS.

 ### Force supervised iOS devices to automatically install the latest available software update <!-- 777100 -->
 A new policy will be available from the Software updates workspace where you can force supervised iOS devices to automatically install the latest available software update.
 You will also be able to view a new report that lists iOS devices with older versions and a summary for why they are out of date.

 ### New settings to allow and block apps on Samsung KNOX Standard devices  <!-- 822899,  1305423-->
 We are adding new [device restriction settings](device-restrictions-android.md) that let you specify the following app lists: